“Sydney Funnel-Web Spider is in competition with the Brazilian wandering spider as the world’s most venomous spider to humans.”

 - The most dangerous spider to humans is the Sydney funnel-web spider, Atrax robustus.

 Just about all spiders are venomous.
 Venom is how they subdue and partially digest their prey.
 Most spider venom isn’t that harmful to humans, but there are a few spiders out there whose venom can make a human being very sick or even kill them.
-The worst of these is, according to many scientists, the Sydney funnel-web spider, which is the world’s most venomous spider.
+What is the most poisonous spider in the world?
+According to many scientists, the Sydney funnel-web spider is the most venomous spider in the world.
 Fortunately, this beast is only found in Australia and only within a 99-mile radius of Sydney, giving it its name.

 Sydney Funnel-Web Spider Facts